Samos: Economy

 The Samian economy depends mainly on agriculture and the tourist industry which was growing steadily since the early 1980s and reached a peak at the end of the 1990s.
 The main agricultural products include grapes, honey, olives, olive oil, citrus fruit, dried figs, almonds and flowers.
 The Muscat grape is the main crop used for wine production.
 Samian wine is also exported under several other appellations.

+In 2026, the European Investment Bank approved financing to connect the northeast Aegean islands to the Greek electricity grid.